Liverpool boss Jurgen Klopp repeats desire for festive schedules to be reviewed - NewsBreak

 “The situation should not be like this and we can discuss this every year,” he said.
 “It’s tradition and we want to play on Boxing Day, we could have played on Boxing Day and that would have been no problem at all.

-“But playing on the 26th and the 28th is just not right, I just say that because it’s true and I think we can find solutions for that.
+“But playing on 26 and 28 is just not right, I just say that because it’s true and I think we can find solutions for that.
 It’s not that difficult to play football in a slightly different way.
-The 26th and the 29th, where’s the problem?
+The 26 and 29, where’s the problem?

 “We do not stop discussing it because if we don’t discuss it, it just stays like this.
 Maybe it stays like this anyway but the players need help and help needs to come from other areas.”